-Not only relegated to flu season or fears of catching colds, masks have become a regular part of Japanese society.
+Not only relegated to flu season or fears of catching colds, masks have long been a regular part of Japanese society.
 They’ve evolved to carry a wider definition, some not having anything to do with health reasons at all.
 Why then, are there so many masks in Japan?
 Does it really help?
 Let’s take a look at why they’re so important.

 With this many people packed into this small of an area, risk of contagion and disease is much higher.
 Japanese are taught the importance of prevention at an early age.
 When I worked in the public school system, it was all over the walls and bulletin boards as posters advocating personal hygiene.
 Students were made to wear masks when they participated in serving lunch to their peers, and it was always okay to wear a mask at any time if they felt they might be sick.

 Particulate matter 2.5, or PM 2.5, is the dust that causes pollution.
 It’s 2.5 micrometers.
 That’s small enough to sit in your body and cause diminished lung and heart function, asthma, and all kinds of complications.
-It comes from industrialization: coal, vehicles, chemical processes.
+It comes from industrialisation: coal, vehicles, chemical processes.
 With a proper mask, a majority of PM 2.5 can be safely filtered.
 Japanese morning news shows usually have a PM 2.5 rating for the day, warning everyone to wear masks on especially dangerous days.

-There are simpler reasons as well.
 Some Japanese wear masks to hide physical imperfections, or on days they just don’t want to use make-up.
 Masks cover hard-to-hide situations like pimples, zits, or scars.
 It’s an easy quick fix when you just want to cover yourself up for the day.

 It may seem a bit of a mystery to Westerners, but masks as fashion have become a major part of the Japanese world.
 A recent 2011 poll by Japanese news site News Post Seven surveyed 100 people in Tokyo and learned that 30 percent of Japanese wear masks for reasons not having to do with sickness.
 Originally seen as embarrassing and only to be worn if absolutely necessary, modern masks are now designed in a variety of colors and shapes to fit fashion trends.
 3-D masks (立体 マ ス ク rittai masuku) that protrude and conform to the face are functional and aesthetically pleasing.

 On a more personal note, some Japanese wear masks as a way to add a degree of separation between society and themselves.
-As a reserved culture very conscious of the judgement of others, those who are shy and lacking in self-esteem sometimes wear masks to hide from the bustling world.
+As a reserved culture that’s very conscious of the judgement of others, those who are shy and lacking in self-esteem sometimes wear masks to hide from the bustling world.

-Not reserved solely to prevent the spread of disease, masks have made their way into the Japanese mainstream, and are here to stay.
+Not reserved solely to prevent the spread of disease, masks have made their way into the Japanese mainstream and are here to stay.
 It may seem quite different from the standards of health and fashion to the Western world, but it works over here!

 Follow our Go!
 Go!
 Nihon blog if you want to know more about Japanese culture!